 It is common for the effects of workplace stress to spill over at home, in relationships with family and friends, and in a person’s self perception and self esteem.
 On the flip side, high levels of employee wellbeing can lead to an enhanced sense of self and enjoyment of life.

 The benefits of employee wellbeing

-Here are 5 ways to improve employee wellbeing and enhance satisfaction and productivity in the workplace:
+5 Ways to improve employee wellbeing in the workplace

 1. Identify possible drivers of stress

 A problem can’t be solved if it is not understood.
 The first thing employers can do to improve mental health among employees is pinpoint the possible ways that the workplace is stressing them out.
 There are lots of causes of workplace stress, and some are easier to solve than others.

 For example, if the office design is not up to par, then an update with the help of an interior designer and ergonomist can make a world of difference.
 However, if an employee doesn’t have good chemistry with their boss and they just don’t get along, this is a more delicate and complex problem.

 - Boredom or unchallenging work